≡ Menu

-While we must admit that this sounds completely disgusting, to your dog, this condition doesn’t seem to affect them all that much and is often more upsetting to the owners, who need to keep the wounds clean.
+Panniculitis in dogs is a relatively uncommon condition.
+It appears as bumps along the dog’s head, neck, and back that come and go over time, often bursting to leave a clear fluid to drain.
+Now while we must admit that this sounds utterly disgusting to your dog, this condition doesn’t seem to affect them all that much and is often more upsetting to the owners, who need to keep the wounds clean.

 Which is why…

-When the blood capillaries under the skin fail to reach the fat layer, thus meaning oxygen isn’t getting into those areas and producing these little lumps…at least that’s what researchers and medical professionals think that’s what causes it.
+As far as we can discern, this condition is more “ugly” and a bit “gross” than anything else, and, apart from the risk of infection in all of those open sores, it is usually reasonably harmless.
+It occurs when the blood capillaries under the skin fail to reach the fat layer, thus meaning oxygen isn’t getting into those areas and producing these little lumps…at least, that’s what researchers and medical professionals think that’s what causes it.
+But honestly, scientists aren’t apparent and don’t know much about it.

-So, what is Panniculitis and where does it come from?
+So, what is Panniculitis, and where does it come from?

 Medically known as…